-- Identifies possible preconceptions, errors, or misconceptions associated with the central focus, and describes specific strategies to identify and respond to them. - If the plans and commentary attend to preconceptions, common errors, or misunderstandings without also satisfying Level 4 requirements, this is not sufficient evidence for Level 5.
+- Identifies possible preconceptions, errors, or misconceptions associated with the central focus, and describes specific strategies to identify and respond to them. - If the plans and commentary attend to misconceptions or common misunderstandings without also satisfying Level 4 requirements, this is not sufficient evidence for Level 5.